What is Web Scraping & How to Scrape Data from a Website?

 About the author

-Iveta Vistorskyte is a Lead Content Manager at Oxylabs.
+Iveta Liupševičė is a Head of Content & Research at Oxylabs.
 Growing up as a writer and a challenge seeker, she decided to welcome herself to the tech-side, and instantly became interested in this field.
 When she is not at work, you'll probably find her just chillin' while listening to her favorite music or playing board games with friends.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.